Johnny Canales: Later career

-Canales’ wife, Nora, said they tried to film a pilot in 2008 but the project came to a standstill after he suffered a series of health problems including a stroke.
-After heart surgery and physical therapy he has made a full recovery.
-He continues to have health problems to this day.
+Canales' wife, Nora, said they tried to film a pilot in 2008 but the project came to a standstill after he suffered a series of health problems including a stroke.
+After heart surgery and physical therapy he made a full recovery, but he continued to have health problems until his death.

-Return of The Johnny Canales Show

-On March 29, 2011, Canales compiled a free show at the American Bank Center’s Selena Auditorium in Corpus Christi, Texas.
+On March 29, 2011, Canales compiled a free show at the American Bank Center's Selena Auditorium in Corpus Christi, Texas.
 It featured performances from Grammy Award-winning acts such as Ramon Ayala, Ruben Ramos & The Texas Revolution, Los Palominos and many others.
-It was recorded and edited into a pilot, which Canales plans in pitching to networks, in efforts of getting the show back on the air.
+It was recorded and edited into a pilot, which Canales planned in pitching to networks, in efforts of getting the show back on the air.

+Death

+Canales died in Corpus Christi on June 12, 2024, at age 81.